Pip Jamieson

 Pip Jamieson (born 1980) is the founder and Chief Executive Officer (CEO) of The Dots, a professional network for people in the creative industry.

 Education and early life

-Jamieson's father worked in the music industry.
+Jamieson was born in New Zealand to British parents.
+Her father worked in the music industry.
 She is dyslexic and could not read until she was 11 years old.
 She studied economics at the University of Edinburgh and graduated with first class Master of Arts (MA) degree with honours.

 Career

 After graduating, Jamieson joined the Government of the United Kingdom fast-track civil service program for economists.
 She worked for David Blunkett.

 Jamieson joined the creative industries in 2004, working for the Brit Awards then as Head of Business Strategy for MTV Australia.
 She helped to develop the model that launched MTV and Nickelodeon to New Zealand.
 She launched the Mile High Gig in 2008, where Dizzee Rascal performed live on a flight from Auckland to Sydney.
 Jamieson believes that homogeneous teams are dangerous for creativity.
 At MTV she struggled to find new talent and service providers.

 In 2009 she launched The Loop in Australia, a visual networking platform that was used by 67% of Australian professionals.